 - Credit to Debt Ratio — How much do you owe versus your available credit?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double the amount of someone having a near perfect credit score.
+Lenders want to make sure that allowing you a loan is a safe move.
+Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double the amount of an individual having a stronger FICO score.

-We're used to working with all tiers of credit history.
-Call us at (919) 924-4991 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into purchasing a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
+How do you get a better score?
 Building your FICO score takes time.
-It can be rare to make a large-scale change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+It can be difficult to make a large-scale change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+You'll improve your credit score by using these tips:

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the most of your debt transferred to one card.
+- Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at an even balance than to have all of your debt taking up the balance one card.

-- Apply for service station cards or department store credit.
-For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to get credit, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You should always avoid holding a large balance for too long because these types of cards more than likely have a steeper interest rate.
+- Department store cards and gas cards.
+For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your FICO score.
+You must always beware of carrying a large balance for too long because these types of cards normally have a surprising interest rate.

-- Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
+But, pay them off in no more than two or three payments.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of RE/MAX Performance, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the ways you can build up your FICO score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of RE/MAX Performance, the loan process can be a stress-free experience so you, too, can achieve home ownership.